Adkali/GSdork/README.md

 # GSdork
 A Google dorking program for searching inside google with the dorking method, retrieves links back to you.
-Google is the encyclopedia of the internet as we already know, and many of us using it on hour day, so why now using the dorking way?
+Google is the encyclopedia of the internet as we already know, and many of us using it on our day, so why now using the dorking way?
 Before i made this program, i wanted to practice on my bs skils, than from here i decided to make a little dorking-search for google dorking.
 Using the special operators, you can make searching easy with better results.
 <br>
 <br>
 ![ezgif-1-2df3c321a8](https://user-images.githubusercontent.com/90532971/179369206-7b841df4-5cbb-4345-a451-24123e33b4a3.gif)